Controlled KK-theory, and a Milnor exact sequence: Paths of projections

-\begin{proof} Part (i) is immediate from the six-term exact sequence in $K$-theory.
-Part (ii) follows as any such class is in the image of the map induced on $K$-theory by the $*$-homomorphism
+\begin{proof} Part \eqref{dm1} follows from the six-term exact sequence in $K$-theory and the assumption that $K_*(N)=0$.
+Part \eqref{dm2} follows as any such class is in the image of the map induced on $K$-theory by the $*$-homomorphism